Disadvantages and Challenges

 Although there are challenges like latency and dependence on the internet, the advantages are huge: accessibility, flexibility, and playing the newest games without expensive hardware.

 Cloud gaming and AI PCs represent two sides of the same future.
-You can read more about the on‑device AI side in my AI PC and NPU article.

 Read more about Technology 👇